 - By identifying the phase of the economy – static, proportionate expansion, surplus expansion, basic expansion – we can judge a) how much a price change is attributable to lags from initiation to completion of production, and b) how much is due to the Central Bank’s artifice.

-- By comparing the rate of infusion of money with the rate of real growth we can determine how much money is getting out of the banking system and into the operative circuits and whether the Fed is putting the secondary markets on pricing steroids or applying a stranglehold to those same markets.
+- By comparing the rate of infusion of money with the rate of real growth we can determine a) how much money is being responsibly loaned out of the banking system and into the operative circuits, and b) whether the Fed is either putting the secondary stock and bond markets on pricing steroids or applying a stranglehold to those same markets.

 - We can bring Functional Macroeconomic Dynamics to bear upon the ideas of Steven Gjerstad, and Vernon Lewis and we can bring their ideas regarding excess credit to bear upon the misinterpretations and crises explained by Functional Macroeconomic Dynamics

-- We can demonstrate that the prices of consumer goods naturally tend to rise during the lag in a surplus expansion
+- We can demonstrate that the prices of consumer goods naturally tend to rise during the lag intrinsic to a surplus expansion

-- We can understand the nature and role of the secondary markets of previously issued stocks, bond, and works of past art vis a vis financial operations, insurance operations, retirement savings, business operations planning, and speculation.
+- We can understand the phenomena in the secondary markets of previously issued stocks, bond, and works of past art vis a vis financial operations, insurance operations, retirement savings, business-operations planning, and speculation.